 Ranger in Time #1: Rescue on the Oregon Trail by Kate Messner, illustrated by Kelley McMorris (ages 6 – 9)

-Ranger, a golden retriever trained for search-and-rescue, travels back to the Oregon Trail to help a family in need.
+Ranger, a golden retriever trained for search and rescue, travels back to the Oregon Trail to help a family in need.
 It’s a simple story that introduces the ups and downs of traveling on the Oregon Trail.
-The pacing is a bit slow but I’d still give it a chance.

 John Lincoln Clem Civil War Drummer Boy: Based on a True Story by E.F.
 Abbott (ages 7 – 10)

 Johnny leads home at age 9 to fight in the Civil War.
 He begins as a drummer boy and later fights.
 This is such an exciting, well-written story made even more interesting because it’s based on a real story.
 This is the only book I have read in the series thus far — and it was a great choice.